"In reading the lives of great men, I found that the first victory they won was over themselves... self-discipline with all of them came first".

 Slow-slow-slow but steady development of the individualized personality as distinct from the social-rules-and-roles definitions.

-Once the early mistakes are corrected, Professor Shani teaching in classroom-1 institutes a new behavioral routine, and surprising social success begins to attend the one who seemed earlier to be unable to find one's place.
+After the early mistakes are corrected, Professor Shani teaching in classroom-1 institutes a new behavioral routine, and surprising social success begins to attend the one who seemed earlier to be unable to find one's place.

 Publicity and Publications